-I'm planning to transcribe my Instagram talks regarding the Civil War that features in Oddny Einarsdottir, so stay tuned!
-I'll post it here as soon as I'm done!
+I'm planning to transcribe my Instagram talks regarding the Civil War that features in Oddny Einarsdottir, so if adult life allows me the time required, I'll post it here as soon as I'm done!

 The Norwegian Government